bigfix/developer.bigfix.com/site/reference/types/string.md

 # var &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;var&lt; (variable type) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;var&gt; (variable type) tag modified by the first given string.

 # var of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;var&lt; (variable type) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;var&gt; (variable type) tag.

 # version &lt;string&gt; : version